-- With a server-based intranet, you are responsible for everything: managing the server, installing updates, backing up data and so on.
+- With a server-based intranet, you are responsible for everything, including managing the server, installing updates and backing up data.

-- Server-based intranets are usually best for larger companies that already have a server and staff with reasonable IT expertise.
+- Server-based intranets are usually best suited to larger companies that already have a server and staff with reasonable IT expertise.

 Use a hosted intranet service

 - Using a hosted intranet may also be referred to as putting your intranet in the cloud.